pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 These changes are required in this configuration file.
 Save the changes and exit.

-Next, create an archive directory and given permission it to by following below commands.
+Next, create an archive directory and grant permission to it by following below commands.
 ```console
 sudo mkdir /var/lib/postgresql/9.6/archive
 sudo chown postgres.postgres /var/lib/postgresql/9.6/archive